Wednesday, August 11, 2010

 The health of an organization's performance is not difficult to see.
 Even a visitor notices an organization's performance through employee responses, management attitudes, and the “feel” of the workplace.

 So assessing organizational performance can be formal and also informal and personal.
-But in one way or another it looks at stakeholder satisfaction, such as:
+But in one way or another it looks at stakeholder satisfaction in the value of organizational performance, such as:

-• Community or regulator satisfaction in environmental management;
+• Community or regulator satisfaction in the value of environmental management;

-• Management and employee satisfaction in HR and IT services;
+• Management and employee satisfaction in the value of HR and IT services;

-• Employee satisfaction in employment conditions, work relations, and the way they are managed.
+• Employee satisfaction in the value of employment conditions, work relations, and the way they are managed.

-Organizational Health uses Systems Thinking methods, such as a Human Activity System (HAS), to improve Organizational Performance at the organization, process, and role levels.
+Organizational Health uses Systems Thinking methods, such as a Human Activity System (HAS), to improve the value of Organizational Performance at the organization, process, and role levels.

-Assessing Employee well-being is based on the effects of the work environment on employees.
+Assessing Employee well-being is based on the effects of the work environment on employees satisfaction and health (wellness).
 How employees are affected impacts on organizational performance (think of the impact of employee commitment and presenteeism can have).
 Examples of work environment effects include:

 • Fair treatment;